Ma-i: Administration of trade

+An assemblage of gold piloncitos—conical pre-colonial currency—bearing the Baybayin character for "Ma" suggests a potential numismatic link to the ancient polity of Ma-i, with the inscription potentially serving as an abbreviated signifier of the state's nomenclature.

 The Zhu Fan Zhi notes that Ma-I's official plaza is its official venue for barter and trade and that officials have to be presented with white parasols as gifts:

 "When trading ships enter the harbor, they stop in front of the official plaza, for the official plaza is that country's place for barter and trade and once the ship is registered, they mix freely.
 Since the local officials make a habit of using white umbrellas, the merchants must present them as gifts."

 The Zhu Fan Zhi further describes the process of the transactions as follows:

 The method of transacting business is for the savage traders to come all in a crowd and immediately transfer the merchandise into baskets and go off with it.
 If at first they can't tell who they are, gradually they come to know those who remove the goods so in the end nothing is actually lost.
 The savage traders then take the goods around to the other islands for barter and generally don't start coming back until September or October to repay the ship's merchants with what they have got.
 Indeed, there are some who don't come back even then, so ships trading with Mai are the last to reach home.

 Similarly, the Daoyi Zhilüe says that:

 "After agreeing on prices, the barbarian traders carry off the goods for bartering the native products and bring these products back to the Chinese in the amount agreed on.
 The Chinese vessels' traders (Filipinos) are trustworthy.
 They never fail to keep the agreement of their bargains."